 of hopefully finding the answer to your question.

-The faculty handbook has been produced through your Faculty Senate.
+The faculty handbook has been produced through your Academic Senate.

 This handbook is provided for the use and convenience of faculty and staff of the

 Chaffey Community College District only.
 The contents are not intended to be final

 or binding upon the governing board or the administration of the district.
 This handbook

 is not intended to be an official publication of the policies, procedures or statements

 included herein, or of any official policy, procedure or regulation of the district.

 The district reserves the right to amend its policies, procedures, regulations, and collective bargaining agreements at any time.
 The contents of this handbook do not supersede the official policies, procedures, collective bargaining agreements or regulations of the district, nor do the contents supersede the laws of the state of California or the regulations promulgated by the State Chancellor’s Office of the California Community Colleges.

 - A message from the Chaffey College superintendent/president